UFO VPN Review and Pricing Guide 2025: Is This VPN Safe?

 After spending some time with the free version, we upgraded our subscription to VIP, UFO VPN’s premium subscription.

-We think UFO VPN is affordable.
-At $11.99 a month, it’s on par with NordVPN, our top-rated VPN.
+UFO VPN’s pricing sits in the mid-range category.
+At $11.99 monthly, it’s in the same ballpark as premium competitors like NordVPN, our top-rated VPN.
 And just like NordVPN’s pricing, UFO VPN rates go down if you choose a longer subscription.
-The monthly rates of the one-year and two-year plans are $4.17 and $2.91, respectively.
+The monthly rates of the one-year and two-year plans are $3.84 and $2.99, respectively.

 Pro Tip: Instead of the seven-day plan, go for a one-month plan if you want to try out UFO VPN.
 Along with the one-year and two-year plans, the one-month plan comes with a 30-day money-back guarantee.